Stateful Iteration State-Carry: Typed Persistent State for Long Agent Loops¶

 - State schema churn.
 When the experimental shape changes often — new fields, renamed metrics, restructured observations — every schema change risks breaking persisted checkpoints.
 Projects have failed because "every additional field increases complexity exponentially" and the state object became a monolith (Mem0, 2026).

-- Concurrent / multi-replica execution without isolation.
+- Concurrent or multi-replica execution without isolation.
 Shared state corrupts silently under concurrent writes; the failure surfaces several state transitions downstream from the cause, making root-cause hard (Focused.io, 2026).

 - Tasks that need the full trajectory.
 Causal debugging, exploratory branching, transcript replay — pruning to typed state discards the audit trail that made the loop debuggable.